phpextra/event-manager-silex-provider/README.md

 ##Exception handling

 Exceptions that will occur during an event are suppressed in production mode.
-In development, the event manager will break the event loop and re-throw all exceptions.
+In development, the event manager will break the event loop and throw an exception.

 ```php
 $em->setThrowExceptions(false); // suppress exceptions and continue event loop
 ```

+##Profiling (Symfony stopwatch)

+Stopwatch is enabled when debug mode is on.
+In production EventManager uses NullStopwatch.

 ##Contributing